Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 |---|---|---|

-| Company magic link | Creates a new connection for a company. | When onboarding a client for the first time.
+| Company magic link | Creates a new connection for a company. | When onboarding an account for the first time.
 You’re saying: “Hey, click this link to connect your utility account so we can start collecting your data.” |

 | Connection update magic link | Updates an existing connection. | When a connection hit an error — like a changed password or expired MFA code.
 You’re saying: “Click this link to re-enter your credentials so we can resume collecting your data.” |

-What your client sees
+What the recipient sees

-The page shows the utility provider URL (pre-filled if you set one when generating the link) and a country selector.
-It’s a clean, simple interface — not overwhelming.
-If you have white-label branding configured, they’ll see your company’s logo and colors instead of Nectar’s.
+The page shows the utility provider URL (pre-filled if you set one when generating the link) and

 They sign into their utility account